 Shipping Measurement and Test Equipment Packing Specialist

-A Pelican case with custom-cut foam.
-The foam protects the equipment from moving during shipment.
+A Pelican case with custom-cut foam is great for shipping measurement and test equipment.
+The case is durable, and the foam protects the equipment from moving during shipment.
 It secures all instrumentation and shipping damage is rarely reported.
 We have only observed two damage reports in the last 5 years from this type of packaging.
 One report was from a piece of threaded rod piercing a case, and the other was from this type of case getting stuck on a conveyor belt.

 Morehouse Load Cell and Two Boxes